-This week HP has announced two new devices EliteBook 700 Series and ProBook 645 G4 powered by Windows 10 designed in a way to “work on-the-go”.
+This week, HP announced two new devices, EliteBook 700 Series and ProBook 645 G4, powered by Windows 10, designed to “work on-the-go.”
 Both the announced devices will come with Windows 10.

 The HP ProBook 600 line of notebooks is geared more towards professional designers and enterprise users.
 The HP ProBook 645 is a laptop designed to pass military standard testing.
-It delivers efficiently powerful performance, enterprise-grade security with flexible configuration options.
+It delivers efficient, powerful performance and enterprise-grade security with flexible configuration options.
 The device will have up to 8th Gen quad-core Intel Core processor 3 powering the ProBook 640 and 650 models and an AMD Ryzen PRO processor inside the ProBook 645.
-It has OneDrive Files On-Demand, so you can access all your files in OneDrive without having to download them and use storage space.
+It has OneDrive Files On-Demand, so you can access all your files in OneDrive without downloading them and using storage space.

 The HP ProBook 645 G4 will start at $759, and HP Elitebook 700 series will start at $999, both being available in May.